 Adding calcium chloride compensates for calcium loss during cold storage.
 Our calcium chloride is a 32% solution.
 It is always added to the milk right before adding the rennet.
 You usually add the same amount of calcium chloride to your milk as the amount of rennet.

 We recommend using 1/4 tsp. calcium chloride with your milk if it is raw and 1/2 tsp. if it has been pasteurized.
 Dilute it in 1/4 cup of cool non-chlorinated water and add it when you begin heating your milk.
 Then, after adding your rennet, allow the milk to set 3-5 minutes longer than usual before cutting your curds.

-Note: The color doesn't show when you add the coloring to your milk.
-It reveals itself when the curds are completely drained.
+Note: The color may darken slightly when the curds are completely drained.

 You can use any substitute you want, but it will affect the flavor of your cheese.
 Our cheese coloring has been manufactured specifically for cheese making.